lemonlawaz/lemonlawaz.github.io/lemonlaws/arkansas.md

   2. "**Collateral charges**" means those additional charges to a consumer wholly incurred as a result of the acquisition of the motor vehicle.
 For the purposes of this subchapter, collateral charges include, but are not limited to, manufacturer-installed or agent-installed items, earned finance charges, sales taxes, title charges, and charges for extended warranties provided by the manufacturer, its subsidiary, or agent; <br>
   3. "**Condition**" means a general problem that may be attributable to a defect in more than one (1) part; <br>
   4. "**Consumer**" means the purchaser or lessee, other than for the purposes of lease or resale, of a new or previously untitled motor vehicle, or any other person entitled by the terms of the warranty to enforce the obligations of the warranty during the duration of the motor vehicle quality assurance period, provided the purchaser has titled and registered the motor vehicle as prescribed by law; <br>
-  5. "**Incidental charges**" means those reasonable costs incurred by the consumer, including, but not limited to, towing charges and the costs of obtaining alternative transportation which are directly caused by the nonconformity or nonconformities which are the subject of the claim, but shall not include loss of use, loss of income, or personal injury claims;
+  5. "**Incidental charges**" means those reasonable costs incurred by the consumer, including, but not limited to, towing charges and the costs of obtaining alternative transportation which are directly caused by the nonconformity or nonconformities which are the subject of the claim, but shall not include loss of use, loss of income, or personal injury claims; <br>
   6. "**Lease price**" means the aggregate of:

   >A. The lessor's actual purchase costs;